WiFi Doesn’t have a valid IP configuration error is a rather annoying problem that is bound to happen at inopportune times.

 - Check your LAN setting and type the respective LAN IP address, subnet mask and Default Gateway address

-- If you don’t know your IP address, Subnet mask or Default gateway, then right click on your network device again in the network connection folder and select “Status”
+- If you don’t know your IP address, Subnet mask or Default gateway, right-click on your network device again in the network connection folder and select “Status.”

 - Select Use the following DNS server address: